Nico-Posada/Geometry-Dash-2.2-Stat-Editor/README.md

 - Build project, and enjoy modding your stats

 # TODO
 - Been working on a way to hard unlock (they stay unlocked on restart) all items in the game.
-So far, I've been able to unlock all Star challenges and Demon challenges along with a few miscellaneous items, but it's no where near enough, so I'll leave that off to the side until I can figure out a better solution
+So far, I've been able to unlock all Star challenges and Demon challenges along with a few miscellaneous items, but it's nowhere near enough, so I'll leave that off to the side until I can figure out a better solution.